-8.25 The applicant has provided information to show how a vessel falling within the ULCC class can be manoeuvred through the proposed navigable channel and into the dry dock.
-Friends of the Earth have questioned the practicality of this manoeuvre given the need to accommodate attendant tugs within residual space constraints of the dredged channel.
-In this regard the Harbour Master has raised no objections.
-He states "it is not unreasonable for vessels of the dimensions shown to be navigated into the main basin using tugs.
-Before arrival into the port an operational meeting would be held to set the various parameters to ensure a safe passage"
+8.2.5 The applicant has provided information to show how a vessel falling within the ULCC class can be manoeuvred through the proposed navigable channel and into the dry dock.
+Friends of the Earth have previously questioned the practicality of this manoeuvre given the need to accommodate attendant tugs within residual space constraints of the dredged channel.
+In this regard the Harbour Master raised no objections during the previous application stating "it is not unreasonable for vessels of the dimensions shown to be navigated into the main basin using tugs".
+The Harbour Master continues not to object to the current applications.